 If the operator does not allow an AF to access the network directly, the AF shall use the NEF to interact with the 5GC, as described in clause 6.2.10.

-The AF may be in charge of the (re)selection or relocation of the applications within the local DN.
+The AF may be in charge of the (re)selection or relocation of the applications within the local part of the DN (as defined in TS 23.548 [130]).
 Such functionality is not defined.
 For this purpose, the AF may request to get notified about events related with PDU Sessions.

 In the case of AF instance change, the AF may send request of AF relocation information.